sauravbhusal/JETBOT_KEYBOARD_CONTROL/README.md

 I think i'm gonna use the flask server to localhost the opened file and i'll use jetbot code as a client code and than i'll try to run the bot. let's see what happens tomorrow.

+day 3:
+finally my code worked.
+now we are able to control our bot with our keyboard. what is did was i streamed the output written in the keyboard.txt from the flask server. http client was used to get the value from the server and according to the recieved value,i executed the functions.